pioneeru/cicd-pipeline-train-schedule-autoscaling/README.md

 git checkout ed0663b3b4ddbfab5afea166dfd68c677930d22e
 kubectl create -f deploy/1.8+/
 Wait a few seconds for the metrics server pods to start.
-You can see their status with kubectl get pods -n kube-system. check_circle
+You can see their status with kubectl get pods -n kube-system.

-Configure a Horizontal Pod Autoscaler to autoscale the train schedule app.
+### Configure a Horizontal Pod Autoscaler to autoscale the train schedule app.
 Check the example-solution branch of the source code repo for an example of the code changes needed in the train-schedule-kube.yml file: https://github.com/linuxacademy/cicd-pipeline-train-schedule-autoscaling/blob/example-solution/train-schedule-kube.yml.
 To complete this task, you will need to do the following:
 Create a fork of the source code at https://github.com/linuxacademy/cicd-pipeline-train-schedule-autoscaling.